aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples
 TensorFlow Tutorial with popular machine learning algorithms implementation.
 This tutorial was designed for easily diving into TensorFlow, through examples.

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
+Besides the traditional TensorFlow implementations, you can also find the latest TensorFlow api practice, such as `layers` or `dataset` modules.
 For readability, the tutorial includes both notebook and code with explanations.

 Note: If you are using older TensorFlow version (before 0.12), please have a [look here](https://github.com/aymericdamien/TensorFlow-Examples/tree/0.11)